yufanghou/yufanghou.github.io/_pages/talks.md

 {% include base_path %}

+## 2026
+- When Knowledge Conflicts: Modeling Scientific Evidence Synthesis and Investigating Intra-Memory Conflict in Language Models.
+Invited talk at UKP Lab, TU-Darmstadt, 15 January, 2026.

+## 2025
 - Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims.
-Invited talk at he ATLAS seminar, the University of Manchester, 19 November, 2025.
+Invited talk at the ATLAS seminar, the University of Manchester, 19 November, 2025.
 - Clarity from Complexity: Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims.
 Research talk at King's College London, 18 November, 2025.
 - Automated Reasoning for Scientific Knowledge Synthesis.
 Research talk at the workshop “The past, present, and future of the UKP Lab” in Cambridge, 17 November, 2025.
 - Clarity from Complexity: Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims.
 Research talk at the Northeasten University NLP group, 23 October, 2025.